-Wheaton College is dedicated to fostering a living and learning environment that promotes discussion and collaboration between and among men and women -- an environment that empowers and enriches every student.
-We are a community committed to cultural diversity.
-We value and affirm that we are unique and different -- in ethnicity, in sexual orientation, in lifestyle.
-To foster and encourage such an environment, the students of Wheaton College have developed an Honor Code.
+Wheaton College is dedicated to fostering a living and learning environment that promotes discussion and collaboration between and among men and women – an environment that empowers and enriches every student.
+The students of Wheaton College developed an Honor Code which has created an ethos of mutually shared respect and offers individual freedom to explore interests and learn in an open and collaborative environment.
 The Community Standards have been formulated to reinforce the ideals and principles encompassed in the Wheaton College Honor Code.

 - to observe the Honor Code and the Wheaton Community Standards and to comply with appropriate requests to adhere to them